Analysis Of The Love Song Of J Alfred Prufrock

 • Consider the Historical Context: Understanding the historical and social context in which the poem was written can provide valuable insights into its meaning.
 Research the modernist movement, the aftermath of World War I, and the social anxieties of the early 20th century.

 • Explore the Allusions: Eliot's poem is rich in allusions to classical literature and mythology.
 Familiarizing yourself with these references can enhance your understanding of the poem's themes and symbolism.
-For instance, understanding the story of John the Baptist, alluded to in the poem, sheds light on Prufrock's fear of judgment and his inability to speak out.
+Take this case: understanding the story of John the Baptist, alluded to in the poem, sheds light on Prufrock's fear of judgment and his inability to speak out.

 • Focus on the Language: Eliot's use of language is precise and deliberate.
 Pay attention to the rhythm, sound, and imagery of the poem.
 Consider how the language contributes to the overall atmosphere and meaning.